Calinou/sauerbraten-source-port/README.md

   - `/crosshairforceadditive 1` variable to force additive blending for crosshairs that contain an alpha channel (defaults to `0`).
 If `0`, "mix" blending is used as in the vanilla game.
+  - Teammate crosshair is now displayed on top of the main crosshair so that you can still know your health status.
+  - Tweaked the teammate crosshair color to be more visible.
   - Armor count is now colored depending on the current armor type.
   - Health and ammo are now hidden in instagib modes.
   - Health is now hidden while dead.